The Lit Reindeer

 In our house the day after Thanksgiving is the day we bring down all the Christmas decor and start decorating for the upcoming holiday.
 We put up the tree, adorn the mantel, and let Christmas music flow through the home.
 I think the biggest excitement comes with putting the ornaments on the tree.
 In our little house we make a mighty big deal about it.
 We make cocktails and do a silly dance of walking around the living room making sure we've not missed a single spot on the tree.
 And of course, like a couple of Old Man Parkers admiring the Leg Lamp, we step out onto the curb to see the tree lit in the window.
 In honor of our Thanksgiving to Christmas transition I wanted to make a cocktail that would fit the occasion, The Lite Reindeer.
 Let's be honest a few of these and you'll be lit like a reindeer.

 With this week being the start of #LeftOverWeek, I wanted to give you a cocktail that would burn away one of those Thanksgiving classics, cranberry sauce.
-This Lit Reindeer cocktail is incredibly easy to make as its just a Cape Codder with cranberry sauce instead of juice and an optional sprig of rosemary.
+This Lit Reindeer cocktail is incredibly easy to make as it's just a Cape Codder with cranberry sauce (preferably the more liquid-esq kind over the solid gelatine as it's harder to get to mix) instead of cranberry juice and an optional sprig of rosemary.
 I love the way the rosemary tastes in this cocktail, so I highly recommend its addition.

-All you do is take vodka (or cranberry vodka), cranberry sauce, lime juice, and a rosemary sprig to a cocktail shaker.
+All you do is take vodka (or cranberry vodka), cranberry sauce, lime juice, simple syrup (optional) and a rosemary sprig to a cocktail shaker.
 Give it a hard shake for about a minute since you are working with a thicker liquid with the sauce.
 Then pour on ice or leave it martini style.
+It's strong like a martini but that's why it's LIT!
 That's it!
 Can you get any easier or tastier?

 - 2 oz Lime Juice